 In Nigeria antibiotics are purchased over the counter.16It is however, unfortunately not without attendant dire consequences.
 These penalties include but not limited to masking symptoms of serious illness, fatal adverse drug reactions, wrong diagnosis, and susceptibility to addiction, risks of under or over dosage and poly pharmacy.2 This is more so, with emerging more worrisome-the antimicrobial resistance.
 This has started rearing its ugly head years ago.17 If left unchecked, it will take this generation back to pre antibiotics era of course with deadly outcome.
-This study therefore, aimed at assessing the prevalence of antibiotic selfmedication among paramedical students of UsmanuDanfodiyoSokoto as future key players in healthcare delivery.
+This study therefore, aimed at assessing the prevalence of antibiotic self-medication among paramedical students of UsmanuDanfodiyoSokoto as future key players in healthcare delivery.

 Setting, Study design and Sampling

-UsmanuDanfodiyo University is among the second generation universities created in 1975.
+UsmanuDanfodiyo University is among the second generation Universities created in 1975.
 It is located in Sokoto seat of Usmaniyya caliphate.
 Paramedical students include Nursing, Radiography, Medical laboratory Science and Pharmacy.
 The first three are located in the College of Health Sciences while the last one is a faculty on its own.
-Their trainings involve preclinical and clinical phases.
-At the preclinical stage, students are taught mainly basic medical coursesafter passing relevant examinations proceed to the clinical levels at the Teaching Hospital which serves as referral centre for the neighboring states of Kebbi, Zamfara, Kano, Katsina and even Niger republic.
-The hospital is manned by various cadres of health professionals.
-It is a cross sectional descriptive study.
+The trainings involve preclinical and clinical phases.
+At the preclinical stage, students are taught mainly basic medical courses,and proceed to the clinical levels at the Teaching Hospital which serves as referral centre for the neighboring states of Kebbi, Zamfara, Kano, Katsina and even Niger republic.
+The hospital is managed by various cadres of health professionals.
+The present study is a cross sectional descriptive study.

 The respondents were selected by multistage sampling technique as follows: